-9. Catholic Relief Services has created outreach programs for pilgrims and the Pontifical Mission of CNEWA is planning to revive its programs.
+9. Catholic Relief Services has created outreach programs for pilgrims and the Pontifical Mission of CNEWA revived its programs.
 These offices can help orient American pilgrims and assist them in making contact with local Christians, along with Muslims and Jews.
 They can also assist groups in making contact with local organizations, especially related to peace, justice and development issues.